skadakar/garble/README.md

 PSK is limited to "abcdefghijklmnopqrstuvwxyz0123456789 ,.-!"
 ROT is limited to "abcdefghijklmnopqrstuvwxyz0123456789"

-Also supports --autoplaylist which will run a random commands found in /config/playlist.txt every random intervals between 3 and 21 minutes until manually shut down.
+Autoplaylist: Will run a random command from /config/playlist.txt at a random interval between 3-21 minutes.

 Not true random, cannot be trusted for anything outside of fun and games.